 CD Training and Certification

-To qualify for Certification as a Course Director (CD), an applicant must fulfill #1 and #2 below to be eligible for a course.
+To qualify for Certification as a Course Director (CD), an applicant must fulfill steps #1 and #2 below to be eligible for a course.
 International applicants should also read #1c.

 STEP 1 - Professional Requirement (license or certification):